orhan-swe/docker-nginx-php-mysql/README.md

     ```

     Test your rertbot config:

     in to web folder od:
     > git clone git@github.com:orhan-swe/TastyIgniter.git proj_name

+    create database in workbench (make sure dev user has access)

+    run all the docker-compose commands from the root of docker folder!!!

     create new file, for example  etc/ngingx/proj_name.conf
     For test: